-- Awards will be presented at a ceremony. - 3.
+- 2. Awards will be presented at a ceremony. - 3.
 Any student who drops out of school during the year for any reason not approved by the Awards Committee will not be eligible for an award. - 4.
-Students who violate Minnesota State High School League rules pertaining to alcohol/drugs, tobacco, vandalism, violation of the criminal code, hazing, racial/religious/ sexual harassment or violence, may not be eligible for an award. - 5.
-Students who earn a loss of letter grade "P" due to truancies may be disqualified from Academic lettering.
+Students who violate Minnesota State High School League rules pertaining to alcohol/drugs, tobacco, vandalism, violation of the criminal code, hazing, racial/religious/ sexual harassment or violence, may not be eligible for an award.